sine-fdn/garble-lang/README.md

 Richest::Tie
 ```

-You can also type-check a program without running it by using `cargo check` followed by the file name.
+You can also type-check a program without running it by using `garble check` followed by the file name.

 (In order to pass inputs which include empty spaces, such as tuples, make sure to encompass them within inverted commas.)